open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 Cons:
 - Probably more complex to consume the blobs as the consumer must know the identity of the source resource and the resulting blob.
+- No selective watch for changes in the blob possible.
+The reconciliation would always trigger, when something on the status of the source resources is changed.
 - ...

 #### Option 2: Use the `snapshot` implementation